 - Strengthening CSOs to deliver integrated CBDRR and Eco-DRR: CANARI will update its ‘Implementing Climate Change Actions’ toolkit and conduct a regional training of trainers’ workshop and follow-up virtual training sessions to build technical capacity in the Eastern Caribbean for effectively planning and delivering integrated CBDRR and Eco-DRR solutions.
 Organisational strengthening of six partner CSOs in Antigua and Barbuda, Dominica and Grenada will be facilitated by CANARI and its mentor network including coaching, one-on-one training and peer exchanges.
 These actions will be informed by technical and organisational capacity assessments at the start of the project, and at the end to measure progress.

-- Knowledge mobilisation and partnerships: this will be enhanced through mapping of resilience initiatives in the Eastern Caribbean to guide knowledge sharing and inform project design; development and dissemination of communication products on project results, lessons, best practices and innovations; and convening of a regional dialogue and Action Learning Group (ALG) to enhance strategic partnerships, policy and practice among CSOs, decision makers and donors for CBDRR, Eco-DRR and resilience building in Eastern Caribbean.
+- Knowledge mobilisation and partnerships: this will be enhanced through mapping of resilience initiatives in the Eastern Caribbean to guide knowledge sharing and inform project design; development and dissemination of communication products on project results, lessons, best practices and innovations; and convening of a regional dialogue and follow-up webinars with peers, practitioners and policymakers for continued learning and dialogue on CBDRR, Eco-DRR and resilience building in Eastern Caribbean.

 Recent news and blogs